 Nowadays there’s much more to your smartphone or tablet for the sailor than Candy Crush or Pokémon Go.
 It’s now feasible to use mobile technology to help navigate, keep track of tides and currents, and even tie knots.
 Whether you’re a day cruiser or hard-core racer, there’s an app out there that could help make your sailing life a little bit easier.
-In this guide we’ll look at some of the very best apps on the market and help you decide which is the best for you.
+In this guide, we’ll look at some of the very best apps on the market and help you decide which is the best for you.

-Transas iSailor (IOS and Android)
+Wärtsilä iSailor (IOS and Android)

 This award-winning navigation app has one of the largest chart databases generated from official vector charts worldwide which are regularly updated for free.
-The interface offers clear navigation information, electronic charts and additional content and are recognised worldwide as one of the most reliable and accurate navigation sources.
+The interface offers clear navigation information, electronic charts, and additional content and is recognised worldwide as one of the most reliable and accurate navigation sources.
 The app utilises either your device’s GPS or an external Bluetooth GPS.
-The available charts include North America, Latin and South America, Europe, Africa, Middle East, Far East, Asia, Australia and New Zealand and are purchased via the iSailor interface.
+The available charts include North America, Latin, and South America, Europe, Africa, Middle East, Far East, Asia, Australia, and New Zealand and are purchased via the iSailor interface.
 However, the charts do not come cheap with each UK chart area costing £25.99.
 The extensive list of features includes NMEA heading and Rate-Of-Turn sensors, positioning system based on GPS, NMEA Echo Sounder, NMEA Wind Sensor, tides and currents, charts and routes, sailing guides and regional marinas and much much more.
 The app is well presented and responsive with excellent waypoint, route and navigation menus.

-Navionics and Navionics+ (IOS and Android)
+Navionics (IOS and Android)

 INavX (IOS only)

 The ability to access charts from different providers such as Navionics, CHS, NV Charts and Fugawi, set iNavX apart from other navigation apps on the market.
 The advanced chart plotter enables the user to plot position in real time using your device’s in-built GPS with easy pan, zoom and rotational charts.
 Waypoints can be created and routes can be planned accordingly.
 The track log allows the user to record the actual route and can be integrated with an external GPS, AIS receivers and transponders.
 The app can also act as a repeater for marine software such as MacENC and supports NMEA data over TCP/IP using wifi.
-GRIB weather forecasts, tides and currents, an anchor alarm and AIS alarm is also included within the toolkit.
-The app allows the sailor to switch between platforms without losing stored waypoints, tracks and routes whilst NV raster charts are high resolution even when fully zoomed in.
+GRIB weather forecasts, tides and currents, an anchor alarm and AIS alarm are also included within the toolkit.
+The app allows the sailor to switch between platforms without losing stored waypoints, tracks and routes whilst NV raster charts are high resolutions even when fully zoomed in.
 Named waypoints are displayed and the entire waypoint layer can be switched off if needed.
 Tidal information can be added with the additional purchase of the AyeTide app.
 The app is intuitive and comprehensive and is perfect for waypoint management for racing.

 MetOffice (IOS and Android)

 As well as publishing its shipping forecasts, inshore waters forecasts and gale warnings on their website, the Met Office have also produced an app.
-Real time UK National Severe Weather Warnings with the interactive warnings map including saved locations is displayed.
+Real-time UK National Severe Weather Warnings with the interactive warnings map including saved locations is displayed.
 Warnings follow the same pattern as those broadcast by the coastguard.
 Also included are surface pressure charts, wind direction, base and gust strength.
 An interactive UK wind map is also of use to the sailor as are the weather alerts.

 Windy (IOS AND Android)

 Windy is an intuitive and accurate weather forecast app which provides an up-to-date weather forecast.
-The app allows the user to zoom out to see global weather patterns or to zoom into a local area within the clear and concise interface.
-The data is based upon ECMWE, GFS, NEMS, NAM and other forecast models and is one of the most accurate weather apps on the market.
+The app allows the user to zoom out to see global weather patterns or to zoom into a local area within a clear and concise interface.
+The data is based upon ECMWE, GFS, NEMS, NAM, and other forecast models and is one of the most accurate weather apps on the market.
 The app is fully customisable and displays observed wind and temperature, forecasted weather and even nearby webcams.
-The data can be displayed in metric, imperial or custom units such as mph, m/s, etc. Detailed forecasts for any location can be displayed and include temperature, wind chill, wind speed, pressure, humidity, rain and snow accumulation.
-A range of 28 weather layers can be applied which include weather, wind, temperature, clouds (low, medium and high), visibility, pressure and even ozone layer.
+The data can be displayed in metric, imperial or custom units such as mph, m/s, etc. Detailed forecasts for any location can be displayed and include temperature, wind chill, wind speed, pressure, humidity, rain, and snow accumulation.
+A range of 28 weather layers can be applied which include weather, wind, temperature, clouds (low, medium and high), visibility, pressure, and even ozone layer.

 Predict Wind (IOS and Android)

-Free (plus In-app purchases)
+Free (plus in-app purchases)

 This free app allows the sailor to download multiple GRIB files for both coastal and offshore passage.
 Although expensive, depending on the level of access required (from £9 to £399 per annum), the app offers high levels of detail and one of the highest resolutions and most accurate forecasts available online.
-The Predict Wind server calculates the weather routing and departure planning with the highest resolution forecast data into a small file size making it ideal for transmission over a low bandwidth.
+The Predict Wind server calculates the weather routing and departure planning with the highest resolution forecast data into a small file size making it ideal for transmission over low bandwidth.
 The interface is intuitive and easy to use with a resolution of 1km at its best.

 Yachting Weather (IOS and Android)

 A simple user-friendly app which uses GFS data from weather365.com, giving a three-hourly forecast.
 The forecasts are based on your current GEO location or any other sea area worldwide determined by GPS.
 The three-day forecasts (two days on IOS) come in six-hour intervals and are available worldwide.
 A high resolution, comparable to approximately 12X12 sea miles is advantageous to the sailor allowing changing winds, gusts or rough sea within a short distance to be forecast.
-Forecast data includes storm risk, wind speed, wind direction, gusts, wave heights and direction, air pressure, temperature and humidity.
+Forecast data includes storm risk, wind speed, wind direction, gusts, wave heights and direction, air pressure, temperature, and humidity.

 AIS (Automatic Identification System)